vitessio/website/content/en/docs/21.0/user-guides/configuration-advanced/unmanaged-tablet.md

 Empty set (0.01 sec)
 ```

-## Move legacytable to the commerce keyspace
+## Move legacytable to the Commerce Keyspace

 Move the table: